 Michael turned and walked back inside.
 “No, I’m sick.”

 Michael stopped in his tracks.
-Another angel with long black hair was standing in the room.
+Another strong, bronze angel with long black hair and a long, chisled face stood in the room.
+His arms folded tightly, his stormy blue eyes raged like a tempest.
 How long had he been listening?
-He stood with arms folded and a sinister smile that matched the wryness in his wicked, angry eyes.
+Lucifer unraveled a wry, sinister smile.

 “You!”
-Michael said.
+Michael yelled.
 “You may have felt let down, mistreated, but you’ve got it all wrong!
-It’s certainly no reason to incite a rebellion and foster such lies about us and our God!”
+It’s certainly no reason to incite a rebellion and foster such lies about us and our Father!”

 said, coolly.
 “I only tell it like it is.
 You know as well as I do that I can make things better for us.
 Don’t you want a better life than be second to those people he’s planning to create?
 To play subordinate to that dictator we must call father?”